 Could Ruckus Wireless and San Jose be about to birth a municipal wireless renascence?
 We’ll all get a better sense of how big the splash will be later in the year when the network is turned up.
 But given the current climate of BYOD to the nth degree and expensive data plans, it’s safe to predict that if San Jose builds it, a lot of very mobile tech-folk will certainly attempt to leverage the new network.
 Whether it fulfills expectations or not will certainly have ripple effects in other cities, so this is one to watch.

-I have no Ruckus relationship.Lee is a Network Engineer and Wireless Technical Lead for a large private university.
-He also teaches classes on networking, wireless network administrtaion, and wireless security.
-Lee's technical background includes 10 years in the US Air Force as an Electronc Warfare ...
+I have no Ruckus relationship.Lee is a Wireless Network Architect for a large private university.
+He has also tought classes on networking, wireless network administration, and wireless security.
+Lee's technical background includes 10 years in the US Air Force as an Electronic Warfare systems technician ...
 View Full Bio